 Haven't seen one of those since 1979.
 My research leads me to think there was only a few hundred of these ever built for the Pershing II quick reaction teams.

-click it to make
+click it to make it bigger

 IN THE NAVY,,? do you have any pictures or info about Navy installations.. please send to webmaster,, tnx